Hugo-Persson/portfolio/src/content/blog/adding-latex-resume-to-my-website.md

 ## Result

-For the result you can find the resume at [hugopersson.com/cv.pdf](https://hugopersson.com/cv.pdf)
+The result is now live!
+You can view the resume at [hugopersson.com/cv.pdf](https://hugopersson.com/cv.pdf).
+This setup has made maintaining and sharing my resume straightforward, with updates reflected on my site almost instantly.